Forecasting the Next US Administration’s Approach to the Region

-The two leading presidential candidates in America’s 2024 election have made statements and established track records on the Middle East based on their time in office.
-This document aims to highlight the most important and reliable positions staked out by former President Donald Trump and current Vice President Kamala Harris.
+The two leading presidential candidates and their running mates in America’s 2024 election have made statements and established a track record about the Middle East based on their time in office.
+This document aims to highlight the most important and reliable positions staked out by Vice President Kamala Harris, former President Donald Trump, and their running mates, Minnesota Governor Tim Walz and Ohio Senator J. D. Vance, respectively.

-This compilation will be updated monthly, between mid-August and Election Day, Nov.
+This compilation is being updated monthly until Election Day, Nov.
 5.

 Photo right by Nicolas Economou/NurPhoto via Getty Images.